MAGICGrants/Monero-Fund/README.md

 * Open date: TBD
 * Due date: TBD

-You may alternatively apply by submitting answers to the form questions by email to info@magicgrants.org:
+You may alternatively submit nominations by email to info@magicgrants.org that address the following:
 * Are you nominating yourself or nominating another person?
     * Nominating myself
     * Nominating another person